Understanding what makes a good SAT/ACT score: scaled scores & percentiles

 The SAT and ACT handle scores in different ways.
 Scaled scores and percentiles take into account not only how you did but also how the other test-takers did on the same test.
 Here's how it all works.

-To calculate your individual section scores, the College Board and ACT start with the number of questions you answer correctly, also known as your raw score.
+To calculate your individual section scores, ACT starts with the number of questions you answer correctly, also known as your raw score.
 If you answer 44 out of 58 questions correctly on a section of the test, your raw score for that section is 44.

 Your raw score for each section is then converted into a scaled score.
 On the ACT, each scaled score is a number out of 36.

-• You'll get a scaled score out of 36 for each of the four multiple-choice sections: English, Math, Reading, and Science.
+• You'll get a scaled score out of 36 for each of the four multiple-choice sections: English, Math, Reading, and Science (optional).

 The ACT score conversion table looks like this: